 It’s hard to believe it’s already October and we are in the full swing of fall, one of the most beautiful times of the year.
-While we are still navigating remote learning, I hope your family is settling into a routine that’s starting to feel more comfortable and natural.
+I hope your family is settling into a routine that’s starting to feel more comfortable and natural.

 As the days get cooler and many of our favorite holidays — starting with Halloween — are around the corner, the shorter days can make us feel tired and withdrawn.
 This month, I’m tackling questions around how we can have happy and healthy holidays, even if they look a little different than in years past.
 As always, thank you for your great questions and please keep them coming.